jupyter/kernel_gateway_demos/python_client_example/README.md

 ## Python Client Example

 The following code shows how to request a kernel and execute code on it using the Tornado HTTP and Websocket client library.
-You can find this sample in `etc/python_client_example` in this repo.

 The code here is much longer than in the NodeJS case above because there isn't a Python equivalent of `jupyter-js-services` that wraps the logic for talking the Jupyter protocol over over Websockets.
 (Of course, there is [jupyter/jupyter_client](https://github.com/jupyter/jupyter_client) which operates over ZeroMQ.)